StepheeGee/reading-notes/201/class-02.md

   4. **Assignment Operators**: These operators assign values to variables.
 Examples include = (assignment), += (add and assign), and -= (subtract and assign).

 **Describe a real world Problem you could solve with a Function.**
 - A real-world problem would be calculating the total cost of items in a shopping cart, including applying discounts and taxes.
-You can create a JavaScript function, let's call it `calculateTotalCost`, that takes inputs like item prices, quantities, discount codes, and tax rates.
-This function can apply discounts based on the provided codes, calculate the subtotal, and then add the applicable tax to determine the total cost.
+You can create a JavaScript function, let's call it `calculateTotalCost`, that takes inputs like item prices, quantities, and tax rates.
+It can calculate the subtotal, and then add the applicable tax to determine the total cost.
+But don't ask me to do it just yet.
+Because I do not know how.
+I saw a tutorial on youtube that demonstrated it.

 ### Conditionals